react-bootstrap-table/react-bootstrap-table2/docs/columns.md

 **Return value**

-A new `String` will be the result of element class.
+A new `String` will be the result as element class.

 ## <a name='headerClasses'>column.headerClasses - [String | Function]</a>
 It's similar to [`column.classes`](#classes), `headerClasses` is availabe to have customized class on table header column: